Trump hails ‘excellent relationship’ with Kim, turning historic corner

 It’s not clear what the US side has been able to extract from the North Koreans in terms of their willingness to get rid of their nuclear weapons or allow inspectors into the country to catalogue the scale of their program.

-That hasn’t stopped Trump from heightening anticipation for the summit, which he views as a landmark event that his predecessors could never have accomplished.
+That didn’t stopped Trump from heightening anticipation for the summit, which he views as a landmark event that his predecessors could never have accomplished.

-“I just think it’s going to work out very nicely,” he said during a lunch with Singapore’s prime minister on Monday.

 Trump has taken keen interest in the pageantry of the day, insisting the pictures beamed around the world reflect a commanding leader making a decisive, world-altering move.
 At the same time, he’d admitted he doesn’t believe he requires extensive preparation to take stock of Kim.